-F-5 Q: We are a Canadian dealer and often receive orders to execute DAP/RAP trades from broker-dealers in the United States acting for various foreign institutional investors, but we don't always know who those foreign institutional investors are or where they're based (i.e., whether within or outside the western hemisphere).
+F-4 Q: We are a Canadian dealer that often receives orders to execute DAP/RAP trades from broker-dealers in the United States acting for various foreign institutional investors, but we do not always know who those foreign institutional investors are or where they are based (i.e., whether within or outside the North American region).
 Who are the "trade-matching parties" in these cases?

 A: We would consider the U.S. broker-dealer as the "institutional investor" in the DAP/RAP trade in Canada for the purposes of the Instrument, not the underlying foreign institutional investor.
-Therefore, you (the dealer), the U.S. broker-dealer (qua institutional investor) and the Canadian sub-custodian would be considered the trade-matching parties.
+Therefore, you (the dealer), the U.S. broker-dealer (in the capacity of institutional investor) and the local Canadian custodian would be considered the tradematching parties.

-F-6 Q: In the above scenario (F-5), to what extent are we required to match the details of the trades executed in Canada for the underlying foreign institutional investors?
+F-5 Q: In the above scenario (F-4), to what extent are we required to match the details of the trades executed in Canada for the underlying foreign institutional investors?

-A: You will likely match the details of the "Canadian component" of the trades in this scenario, which are the DAP/RAP trades placed by the U.S. broker-dealer with you and settled with the Canadian sub-custodian.
+A: You will likely match the details of the "Canadian component" of the trades in this scenario, which are the DAP/RAP trades placed by the U.S. broker-dealer with you and settled with the local Canadian custodian.
 You are not required to match the underlying "non-Canadian component" of the transactions among the U.S. broker-dealer, its foreign institutional investor clients, and their global custodian or custodians, if information required to match the underlying transactions (e.g., allocations to global custodian) is not needed to match the "Canadian component" of the transactions.
 We would view the non-Canadian component of the transactions as trades that are settled outside of Canada, to which the Instrument does not apply.

-F-7 Q: In the above scenario (F-5), what are the timelines that apply before July 1, 2008 and after June 30, 2008?
+F-6 Q: In the above scenario (F-4), what is the timeline that applies?

-A: Because we would likely consider the U.S. broker-dealer as an institutional investor whose investment decisions are usually made in and communicated from the U.S., the western hemisphere timeline will apply.
-However, if you need information about the non-Canadian component of the transactions to match and settle the Canadian component of the transactions, you may want to find out from the U.S. broker-dealer where the underlying foreign institutional investor is based, so that you can determine whether the western hemisphere or non-western hemisphere timeline applies.
+A: Because we would likely consider the U.S. broker-dealer as an institutional investor whose investment decisions or settlement instructions are usually made in and communicated from the U.S., the North American region timeline will apply.
+However, if you need information about the non-Canadian component of the transactions to match and settle the Canadian component of the transactions, you may want to find out from the U.S. broker-dealer where the underlying foreign institutional investor is based, so that you can determine whether the North American region or non-North American region timeline applies.

-F-8 Q: Will our firm be required to track trade matching statistics for two separate streams of investors for exception reporting purposes, i.e., one for western hemisphere institutional investors and the other for non-western hemisphere institutional investors?
+F-7 Q: Will our firm be required to track trade matching statistics for two separate streams of investors for exception reporting purposes, i.e., one for North American region institutional investors and the other for non-North American region institutional investors?

 A: You are not required to track your trade matching statistics separately for the two streams of investors.
-Sections 3.1(2) and 3.3(2) of the Instrument aim to give the trade-matching parties in the DAP/RAP trades of non-western hemisphere-based institutional investors more flexibility, by providing an extra day to achieve matching.
-These provisions were added after stakeholders expressed concerns that foreign institutional investors operating in time-zones outside of the western hemisphere would likely have difficulty complying with the Instrument's matching requirements on T.
+Sections 3.1(2) and 3.3(2) of the Instrument aim to give the tradematching parties in the DAP/RAP trades of non-North American region institutional investors more flexibility, by providing an extra day to achieve matching.

-If your trading business for foreign non-western hemisphere investors is a small percentage of your overall trading business, it may not be useful or efficient for you to track these trades separately to avoid exception reporting.
-If trading for foreign non-western hemisphere investors is an important part of your overall trading business, you may need to track such trades separately, including working with any foreign dealer or global custodian to track these trades separately.
+If your trading business for foreign non-North American region investors is a small percentage of your overall trading business, it may not be useful or efficient for you to track these trades separately to avoid exception reporting.
+If trading for foreign non-North American region investors is an important part of your overall trading business, you may want to track such trades separately, including working with any foreign dealer or global custodian to track these trades separately.